Alaska Emergency Vehicle Light State Statutes

 As with construction vehicles, blinking yellow hazard lights per code 13 AAC 04.095 must be activated by utility vehicles.
 The lights should be seen in every direction up to 500 feet, and mounted on the same level as each other.

-Lights at the vehicle’s front must be black, and lights at the rear should be yellow or red.
+Lights at the vehicle’s front must be yellow, and lights at the rear should be yellow or red.
 The lights should be illuminated to warn drivers of possible traffic hazards when actively conducting the building, demolition, repair, maintenance or inspection of a public utilities site.
 The warning lights should also be used when parking a utility vehicle within eight feet of a highway or moving slower than the typical traffic speed.

 Pilot Vehicle Lights